JayMat96/Test-Case-Draft/README.md

 #### Test Description/Purpose:
 * To ensure that the game will always bring up the correct menu at the correct time
-* The game and the player both know what option is being selected at all times

 #### Pre-Test Conditions:
 * A computer/console to run PLEX on